Biorich plantations – mimicking nature to integrate conservation & production

 Tanya Loos (left) with BRT bird surveyors on a typically grey and windy morning.

-Plot monitoring of plant growth and mortality is being undertaken by Ballarat University.
-Seven months on, graduate student Tim Simpson was able to report that the south site has had a 95 per cent strike rate.
-Ballarat University senior lecturer Singarayer Florentine, an expert in reforestation, told those attending the field day that there is increasing evidence that the greater the plant diversity, the greater the resilience and long term success for environmental and forestry plantings – see his report on the Plot monitoring page and paper on the Field Day page .
+Plot monitoring of plant growth and mortality is being undertaken by Federation University.
+Seven months on, graduate student Tim Simpson was able to report that the south site had a 95 per cent strike rate.
+While it has continued to flourish, planting on the north ImLal site has not fared as well.
+Federation University senior lecturer Singarayer Florentine, an expert in reforestation, told those attending the field day that, in general, there is increasing evidence that the greater the plant diversity, the greater the resilience and long term success for environmental and forestry plantings – see his report on the Plot monitoring page and paper on the Field Day page .

 Proudly powered by Weebly